-She graduated with a Bachelor of Science in Secondary Education with an Emphasis in Art K-12 and currently works as a K-12 Art Educator at Hampton Public School in Hampton Nebraska.
+She graduated with a Bachelor of Science in Secondary Education with an Emphasis in Art K-12 and currently works as a K-12 Art Educator at Heartland Public School in Henderson, Nebraska.
 Because of her work as an educator she dabbles in many different mediums in teaching students what art has to offer and what they are working on in the classroom can affect what she is working on in her own studio.
 Her favorite mediums to work in are acrylics, watercolors, and pastels.

 She is passionate about sharing her love and joy for art with her students and with those who enjoy it!
 She looks at her ability as a gift given from God to which He deserves all the glory.